-Learning how to walk
+Learning to walk

-Then it is time for the first steps, standing on his or her own two feet.
-This is an important stage that should not be rushed.
-The foot is a very sensitive body part that collects and transmits a lot of information necessary for the child to learn, so it is advisable to let him or her walk barefoot inside the house.
-This will allow the child to better feel the ground and its surface texture, to perfect balance and develop his or her capacity for movement.
-When the child has acquired enough confidence, he or she will be able to start discovering the outside world.
+Then comes the moment of the first steps, standing on two feet.
+This is an important step that should not be rushed.
+The foot is a very sensitive organ that collects and transmits a lot of information necessary for the child to learn.
+This is why it is recommended to leave him barefoot inside the house.
+This will allow the child to better feel the ground, its roughness, to perfect his balance and develop his ability to move.
+When the child has acquired enough confidence, he can begin to discover the outside world.
 This is when it is important to choose a good first-step shoe.

 What is a good first-step shoe?